-Automation allows you to create a seamless onboarding journey that can be customised according to the needs of your customers.
+Automation allows you to create a seamless customer onboarding journey that can be customised according to the needs of your customers.
 A smart CRM platform like Qobrix for instance, gives your sales team the ability to properly manage the sales process and provides the tools to help your salespeople support their clients after the sale is made.
 Your lead forms on your website can be integrated with Qobrix, to automatically create a new lead in your CRM System that will notify your salespeople immediately and will include the relevant contact details and enquiry message.

 2. Keep organised

-Automation makes the organisational component of the onboarding process far more efficient.
+Automation makes the organisational component of the customer onboarding process far more efficient.
 This can be in terms of scheduling customer follow ups, monitoring enquiries generated by marketing campaigns, generating reports to respond to client queries, sending out newsletters or communicating company updates.
 Qobrix for example, allows you to categorise your leads by status, document the outcome of your last call, schedule your next follow-up date and increase your chances of bringing in that much needed sale.

 3. Stay engaged

-Onboarding is not one action, it’s a process comprised of several activities, one of which is consistent and meaningful customer engagement.
+Customer onboarding is not one action, it’s a process comprised of several activities, one of which is consistent and meaningful customer engagement.
 CRM expert Paul Greenburg defines customer engagement as “the ongoing interactions between company and customer, offered by the company, chosen by the customer.”
 To engage successfully requires that you understand what your customer values and identify how your product can measure up.
 It also means establishing how your customer wants to interact with your business and knowing that ultimately, every customer just wants to be happy with the service they receive.
 Qobrix is an innovative, go-to platform for many organisations in terms of managing customer engagement effectively by providing the tools and technologies that support this crucial activity.